 Executive Option: Master's Degree in Hospitality Management

-The fully online Executive Master's program in Hospitality Management is designed for experienced hospitality professionals with a minimum of three years of managerial experience in the industry.
+The fully online Executive Master's program in Hospitality Management is designed for experienced hospitality professionals with a minimum of three years of managerial experience in the industry or five years of full-time-teaching experience in the hospitality industry.
 Candidates aspire to a more advanced approach to leadership and business practice specific to their chosen field and desire to take their careers to the next level.

 Although the program has the same curriculum as the traditional master’s program, cohort courses are offered in three consecutive terms, including summer, allowing completion of the program in one year.